dayedepps/statgen-esalq/former-students.md

 #### Thiago Gibbin Marconi

-Thiago was a postodoc in the group, and now is a postdoc at Texas University.
+Thiago was a postodoc in the group, and now he is Research Associate Scientist at Texas A&M Agrilife Research (Weslaco,TX) working with molecular breeding and marker-assisted selection mainly in tomato and spinach crops.
+He also works with genetics of plant-insect interations.

 #### Luciano da Costa e Silva